rachmanj/sarang-erp-laravel/docs/manuals/inventory-module-manual.md

 ### Stock Transfers

-Stock transfers move inventory from one item to another.
+Stock transfers can move inventory in two ways:
+1. **Item-to-Item Transfer**: Moving stock from one item to another
+2. **Warehouse-to-Warehouse Transfer**: Moving stock between warehouses

+#### Item-to-Item Transfer

 This is less common but useful for:
 - Combining similar items
 - Splitting items
 - Converting between item codes

-#### How to Transfer Stock
+**How to Transfer Stock Between Items:**

 **Step 1: Access Transfer**